oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/04-setup-apex-application/04-setup-apex-application.md

 ## Appendix 1: Configure Wallet for https connectivity

-   These steps are to be performed only if the secured http protocol is used by the WebCenter Content ( *ie URL has **https*** )
-   > **Note:** *If the DB System was created with multi-nodes, the Steps 1.2 and 1.3 needs to be performed on all the DB Nodes created in the DB System*

-- This consists of the below steps:
-      - **Download certificate**
-      - **Connect to DB System via SSH and create wallet**
-      - **Configure APEX to use wallet directory**

 ### **1.1 Download Certificate**

 1. Open your browser and enter the **URL** to sign in to the APEX development environment.
       - URL
             ```
             <copy>http://localhost:16200/ords/</copy>